 Host: It’s very good.

 Maria: Yes.
-The other thing that’s popular is really healthy which I like to do is bruschetta.
+The other popular thing that is really healthy which I like to do is bruschetta.

 Host: Yes.
 So, how do you make yours?